holotwisewolf/SME/docs/project_plan.md

 ## Success Criteria

 ### Phase 1 MVP Success
-- ✅ Users can search, rate, and tag music
+- Users can search, rate, and tag music
-- ✅ Playlists and folders work seamlessly
+- Playlists and folders work seamlessly
-- ✅ Recommendations are relevant and personalized
+- Recommendations are relevant and personalized
-- ✅ Community features are active
+- Community features are active
-- ✅ Real-time updates work smoothly
+- Real-time updates work smoothly
-- ✅ UI is polished and responsive
+- UI is polished and responsive

 ### Phase 2 Success (Optional)
-- ✅ Users can export playlists to Spotify
+- Users can export playlists to Spotify
-- ✅ OAuth flow is secure and seamless
+- OAuth flow is secure and seamless
-- ✅ AI features enhance user experience
+- AI features enhance user experience (extra)

 ---

 ## Notes

 - **No Contradictions Found** between PRD and scopes.md
-- Rating scale confirmed as **1-10** for consistency
 - Phase 2 features are stretch goals - prioritize Phase 1 completion
 - Community features (comments, sentiments) are emphasized in scopes.md
 - All OAuth-dependent features clearly marked as Phase 2/Optional